video

 Now I'm going to show you the answers.

-So, what I wanted you to do is tick the box if the traditional tale includes any of the key features.
+So I'd like you to, what I wanted you to do is tick the box if the traditional tale includes any of the key features.

-So let's have a look at what features "The Three Billy Goats Gruff" have and "Little Red Riding Hood," ready?
-All, these traditional tales both have talking animals, heroes and villains, a problem and a happy ending.
+So let's have a look at what features "The Three Billy Goats Gruff" have, and "Little Red Riding Hood."
+Ready?
+All!
+These traditional tales both have talking animals, heroes and villains, a problem and a happy ending.

 Wow, they're very similar.

-For our summary, which is thinking about everything that we've looked at during this lesson, focusing on an introduction to traditional tales.
+So to finish our lesson, for our summary, which is thinking about everything that we've looked at during this lesson, focusing on an introduction to traditional tales.

 Traditional tales are stories that are retold again and again.